-BBII continues to work at a low productivity rate in signal design and installation.
-JPB is working with BBII to improve progress on both signal system which lags behind baseline productivity level, and traction power facilities which continue to progress at a slow rate.
+The JPB's forecasted substantial completion date for the BBII contract in the MPS February update is October 22, 2022.
+JPB is working with BBII to improve progress on both signal system which lags behind baseline productivity level, and traction power facilities, which continue to progress at a slow rate.

-The JPB's forecasted substantial completion date for the BBII contract in the MPS January update is still August 26, 2022.
+The forecasted revenue service date (RSD) is now December 6, 2022.
 However, this date is subject to change in the future upon concluding the mediation process between JPB and BBII.